|

 | prdc | pscf, util |

-| rpc | prdc, pscf, util |
+| rpc | rp, prdc, pscf, util |

-| rpg | prdc, pscf, util |
+| rpg | rp, prdc, pscf, util |

-Unit test directories:
+Unit test framework:

 In addition to these namespace level subdirectories, the src directory has one additional top-level subdirectory named "test".
 This directory contains files that define a C++ unit test framework that is used throughout PSCF to construct unit tests.
-This framework contains only header (*.h) files, and thus does not need to be compiled or linked.
-The unit test framework used by PSCF is maintained on github in a separate repository (dmorse/test) and is imported into the src/test directory of the PSCF repository as a submodule.
+This framework contains only header (*.h) files, and thus does not contain any source files that need to be compiled or linked.

-from within that subdirectory.
+from within that "tests" subdirectory.

 Developer Information (Up / Prev) File Types (Next)